ml-evs/git-tutorial/README.md

 ### What is a commit?

-A commit (a.k.a. revision, changeset) is a set of file modifications grouped under the same user-provided descriptive tag and randomly-generated hash, providing a snapshot in time of the entire repository
+A commit (a.k.a. revision, changeset) is a set of file modifications grouped under the same user-provided descriptive comment and a randomly-generated hash, providing a snapshot in time of the entire repository.
+Here are some practical questions you might be asking about
+commits:

   - How often should I commit?
-      - Changes to commit can be as fine or coarse grained as necessary, depending on personal preference
+      - The changes to code that you commit can be as fine or coarse-grained as necessary, depending on personal preference.
       - When writing a new code, the first commit might not occur until
   - What makes a good commit message?
       - Simply a short description of the changes made.
 For example,